-During the special board meeting of the University on July 28, 2015. the Board of Directors declared a cash dividend equivalent to twenty centavos (0.20) per share to stockholders of record as of record date of August 18, 2015 with payment date on September 14, 2015.
+During the special board meeting of the University on July 28, 2015. the Board of Directors declared a cash dividend equivalent to twenty centavos (0.20) per share to stockholders of record date of August 18, 2015 with payment date on September 14, 2015.